 Lure Fishing Species and Seasons

 Lure fishing is generally seen as a summer activity.
 This is because predatory species such as pollock spend winter offshore in deeper water and come into shallower water and within range of the shore angler in the warmer summer months once the sea starts to heat up.
 Mackerel also come into UK waters in the summer as they are a migratory species which follow the sprat and sandeel shoals, while wrasse and bass also come into shallower water during the summer months.
 Exactly when summer species begin to arrive is not an exact science.
 If the winter is mild and the spring warm it may be possible to catch summer species in late April/early May.
 However, a colder spring may mean that it is necessary to wait until the start of June before summer species are around in any number.
 These days summer species appear to be staying in inshore waters for longer and it is certainly possible to catch summer species well into September around much of the British Isles.

 The following species can all be caught by anglers using spinners, feathers, daylights or plugs:

 Obviously species such as cod will also feed by hunting smaller fish, but as they are a winter species there is rarely crossover between shore anglers using lures/spinners and cod being present in British waters (hence cod not being on the list above).

 As explain on the artificial lures terminal tackle page spinners are metal and are so called because they spin, wobble or revolve as they are reeled in which mimics the movement of a small fish.
-Spinners for mackerel are cheap, coming in at around £1 each, while those for catching bass can be more realistic and therefore more expensive.
-Traditionally, most spinners are silver, a colour which reflects light well and attracts fish, although these days spinners come in a range of colours and are just as effective.
+Spinners for mackerel are cheap, with 1oz spinners costing around £1 each, with heavier spinners, and the more realistic ones designed for catch bass, being a little more expensive.
+Traditionally, most spinners are silver, a colour which resembles prey fish such as mackerel and sprats, although these days spinners come in a range of colours and are just as effective as traditional silver spinners.